goto40/self-dsl/docs/motivation.md

 The problem to be solved is two-fold: avoid problems with __communication__ and __consistency__.
 A _common language_ will be defined to ease __communication__ within and between teams.
-A _single source_ of information implies consistency, and in turn, prevents misunderstandings.
+A _single source_ of information implies __consistency__, and in turn, prevents misunderstandings.

 ![communication and consistency](images/communication_and_consistency.png)